valancej/Anchore-Documentation/docs/install_compose.md

 - Approved Dockerhub username is required to pull Anchore Enterprise images.
 - A valid Anchore Enterprise license.yaml file.
+- docker-compose.yaml file (will detail how to obtain in steps below)

 #### Step 1: Create installation location